-In January 2017, the Financial Accounting Standards Board ("FASB") issued an update to the standards to simplify the subsequent measurement of goodwill by removing the second step of the two-step impairment test.
-The new guidance is effective for the Company no later than the first quarter of fiscal 2020 and requires a prospective approach to adoption.
+In May 2017, the FASB issued an update to the standards to clarify which changes to the terms or conditions of a share-based payment award require an entity to apply modification accounting.
+The new guidance is effective for the Company no later than the first quarter of 2018.
 Early adoption is permitted.
 The Company is evaluating the potential impact of this standard on its consolidated financial statements and disclosures.